Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 Affiliated with the South Korean government, the King Sejong Institute Foundation runs courses and events worldwide.
 It also publishes books to promote the Korean language.

-The organization created Sejong Vocabulary for scratch to intermediate-level students who want to increase word power.
+The organization created Sejong Vocabulary from scratch for intermediate-level students wanting to increase word power.

 The app includes 1700 beginners’ words, 3,000 intermediate vocabularies, 1600 collect word cards, and 200 culture cards.
 You can also play games to learn something new in Korean.

 The words are from diverse categories.
-For instance, greetings, numbers, introduction, describing people, travel, health, weather, clothing, airport, meetings, restaurant, business, taxi, going out, shopping, and many more.
+For instance, greetings, numbers, introductions, describing people, travel, health, weather, clothing, airports, meetings, restaurants, businesses, taxis, going out, shopping, and many more.

 Pricing: As you’d expect with any government-linked app to promote the language, this is free.